-High Efficiency (HE) washers have become today's favorite washer due to rising costs of town water and sewage.
-These washers figure out how much water to add to each load based on the weight of the clothes and measurement of resistance and then it adds water as needed.
+High Efficiency (HE) washers have become today's favorite washer due to the rising costs of town water and sewage.
+These washers figure out how much water to add to each load based on the weight of the clothes and by measuring the resistance of the clothes when the tub spins.
 No guesswork here!
 Many HE washers are capable of washing without the use of an agitator, and instead utilize a triple or quadruple paddled disk called an impeller.
 We've seen tub capacities increase a lot with HE washers, with many being 4.5 cubic feet or more.
 That means you have to run fewer loads each week!
-The average HE washing machine can use 18 to 28 gallons of water per use, depending on cycle and options selected.
+The average HE washing machine uses 18 to 28 gallons of water per use, depending on cycle and options selected.

-As for traditional top loading agitator washers, there are a still a small handful of these models being produced and their capacities range from 3.3 to 4.7 cubic feet.
+As for traditional top loading agitator washers, there are a still a small number of these models being produced and their capacities range from 3.3 to 4.7 cubic feet on average.
 Some consumers prefer the ability to select their water level of choice rather than it being automatically controlled via sensors and pressure detectors.
 Most traditional-styled washers can consume 18 to as much as 44 gallons of water per use.
 Selected cycles, options, and extra rinses will affect the amount of water being used.